sheam/template-scaffolder/README.md

 - Read config files in parallel for better startup times.
 - Process templates in parallel for much faster processing times.

+### rerun

+Run scaffolder with the exact same command line arguments and answers to questions as the previous run.
+This can be very useful for debugging your templates.

 # Making a Template

 1. Create a folder in the **scaffolding** directory.